-The main sources of funding for the school are the General Annual Grant from the EFA and payment from Cornwall Council in support of special educational needs, although recent changes to the local funding formula have seen the value of the special needs funding drop significantly as schools have to absorb more and more responsibilities into the base funding.
+The main sources of funding for the school are the General Annual Grant from the ESFA and payment from Cornwall Council in support of special educational needs, although recent changes to the local funding formula have seen the value of the special needs funding drop significantly as schools have to absorb more and more responsibilities into the base funding.
 The income the school receives is used to provide education for students as well as furthering its wider charitable aims.
 As a principle the trustees aim to operate within the resources received however in recent years it has been necessary to draw on reserves to meet known commitments.
-In considering the medium term financial strategy (2016/17) trustees have again decided to utilise reserves to support the financial plans of the school whilst it implements strategies to reduce expenditure.
-The target set by trustees is to operate within income received by 2017/18 recognising the need to retain a reserve to assist in the management of risk.
+In considering the medium term financial strategy (2017/18) trustees have again decided to utilise reserves to support the financial plans of the school whilst it implements strategies to reduce expenditure.